shawn-nyk/tp/docs/DeveloperGuide.md

      components of other objects.
 This reduces coupling which increases testability as `EditProfileCommand` only requires one model stub as opposed to more objects stubs of the model for testing.
-    * This also increases maintainability as `EditProfileCommand` only has to be concerned with the methods that `Model` interface provides and not the other implementation details should they be subjected to change.
+    * This also increases maintainability as `EditProfileCommand` only has to be concerned with the methods that Model interface provides and not the other implementation details should they be subjected to change.
   * Cons:
-    * This increases code volume within `Model` as the model interface needs to hold every method to interact with all the collections it contains.
+    * This increases code volume within `Model` as the Model interface needs to hold every method to interact with all the collections it contains.

 * **Alternative 2 (used in v1.2)**: The model acts as a container for its collections, allowing clients to retrieve